Magnitus-/UserProperties/README.md

 - Instance.ListGeneratable()

 Returns an array of all fields where an automated value could be generated after the field is initially created.
 This requires both 'Auto' to be listed in the field's Sources and the field to be mutable.

+- Instance.Generate(Field, Callback)

+Calls the Generator property to generate a value for the field.
+The Callback is optional.

+If Callback is undefined, the Generate method will assume that the field's Generator property is a synchronous function and return its result.

+If Callback is defined, the Generate method will pass it as an argument to the Generator.
+If the Field doesn't have a Generator, the Generate method will call Callback directly, passing it an error as it's first argument and null as its second.

 Example
 -------